section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ![image](/engineering-education/firebase-email-and-password-authentication-in-android-using-kotlin/as_sign_in_permission.png "Android studio sign in permissions")

-Allow the permissions to successfully sign into Android studio.
-You can now access `Firebase` and `Google cloud platform` services via the Android studio.
-In our case we only need Firebase.
+Allow the permissions to successfully sign in to Android studio.
+You can now access `Firebase` and `Google cloud platform` services via Android studio.
+In our case, we only need Firebase.

 ![image](/engineering-education/firebase-email-and-password-authentication-in-android-using-kotlin/as_sign_in_success.png "Android studio sign in success")

 Go back to Android studio and you'll see your email in the account section.

 ### Step 3 - Creating a Firebase Project
 We need a firebase project that we'll eventually connect with our android app.
-This project will enable us to access most of the firebase services not limited to Authentication and Analytics.
+This project will give us access to most of the firebase services, not limited to Authentication and Analytics.
 This process involves several stages.

 **1**.
 Open [Firebase](https://firebase.google.com), sign in with your Google account then head to `firebase console` by clicking the button at the top right corner.